projectcalico/calico/docs/source/ipv6.rst

    -  DHCPv6 allows VMs to get their orchestrator-allocated IPv6 address.

--  For container environments, rather than using Router Advertisements and DHCPv6, we enable Proxy-NDP instead.
+-  For container environments, rather than using Router Advertisements and DHCPv6, we enable Proxy-NDP on the host.

 -  BIRD6 runs between the compute hosts to distribute routes.